Non-Hermitian second-order topological superconductors: Edge Theory

 \section{Edge Theory}

 To gain an intuitive understanding of the MCMs, we adopt the edge theory~\cite{PRL2018ZBY_Majorana,PRL2019TL_second} in the non-Hermitian system.
-As discussed above, the energy gap closes at the Bloch points with real-valued wave numbers.
+From Eq. \ref{eq:BP}, we know that the energy gap closes at the Bloch points with real-valued wave numbers.
 We consider the low-energy case by expanding the Hamiltonian up to the second-order of momentum around the Bloch point with ($\beta^{BP}_{x}$, $\beta^{BP}_{y}) = (1, 1)$:

 with $m=m_0-(t_x+t_y) <0$.
 To streamline our analysis, we designate the four edges of the square lattice as \Rmnum{1}, \Rmnum{2}, \Rmnum{3}, and \Rmnum{4} as illustrated in Fig.~\ref{fig_edge}(d).
 For edge \Rmnum{1}, we can substitute $k_x$ with $-i\partial_x$ and disregard the insignificant $k_y^2$ term.
 Considering scenarios where the pairing term is relatively small, $H_0$ can be decomposed into two parts, $H_1$ and $H_2$, where $H_2$ can be regarded as a perturbation: